-This geotechnical exploration consisted of drilling two (2) borings within the footprint of the planned structure and three (3) borings in the associated pavement areas.
-Please note, one (1) pavement boring was located at the entrance of the building.
-The structure and pavement borings had planned depths of 20 and ten (10) feet beneath existing site grade, respectively.
+This geotechnical exploration consisted of drilling three (3) borings within the footprint of the planned structure and five (5) borings in the associated pavement areas.
+The structure and pavement borings had planned depths of 20 and five (5) feet beneath existing site grade, respectively.
+The borings were drilled to their planned depth or auger refusal, whichever occurred first.
 The boring locations can be seen on the Boring Location Plan which is included in Appendix A.